 The Performing Arts in America Exhibition

-Dance companies headquartered in New York City, including the American Ballet Theatre, New York City Ballet, Dance Theatre of Harlem, and the Martha Graham Dance Company - on the occasion of the company's 50th Anniversary in 1975 - were represented in the exhibition.
+American Ballet Theatre, New York City Ballet, Dance Theatre of Harlem, and the Martha Graham Dance Company on the occasion of the company's 50th Anniversary in 1975 were represented in the exhibition.
 Also included were Roseman's drawings from Great Britain's Royal Ballet, National Ballet of Canada, and Belgium's Béjart Ballet performing in New York City.

-Bringing a festive, joyful presence to the exhibition were Roseman's portrait paintings, drawings, and engravings of the celebrated clowns of the Ringling Bros. and Barnum & Bailey Circus appeared in Roseman's paintings, drawings, and "a stunning series of engravings entitled 'Clowns' '' (The Times, London).
+Bringing a festive, joyful presence to the exhibition were Roseman's portrait paintings, drawings, and engravings of the celebrated clowns of the Ringling Bros. and Barnum & Bailey Circus.

 The Performing Arts in America

-''The moments Roseman has captured are many and varied," writes The Saratogian, Saratoga, New York, "and a walk through the exhibition is a trip through what will be our cultural heritage.''
+''The moments Roseman has captured are many and varied," writes The Saratogian, the Saratoga Springs daily, "and a walk through the exhibition is a trip through what will be our cultural heritage.''